itsJae/itsJae/README.md

 ### 🚩 Vision & Goals
 + Changing the world by creating services driven by innovative ideas.
 + Being a young leader in the computer science field.
-+ Contributing to open-source projects.
-+ Pushing the boundaries of AI and machine learning, especially __big data__.

 # How Do I Achieve Vision & Goals?